sumwale/keepassxc-unlock/README.md

   done
 done
 ```
-(substitute `<GPG_ID>` with the GPG ID you will use for encrypting the passwords)
+(substitute `<GPG_ID>` with the GPG ID to use for encrypting the passwords)

 An `examples/backup-gpg.sh` script using the above code is present in the repository.

-When restoring on a new system, you can decrypt these individual files to help remember
+When restoring on a new system, run `keepassxc-unlock-setup` afresh and decrypt these
-the passwords and key file paths when running the `keepassxc-unlock-setup` utility on
+individual files to help remember the passwords and key file paths.
-the new system.

 ## WARNING

 This initial implementation just uses bash scripts and can briefly expose the password
-in the command-line of `dbus-send` command.
+in the command-line of a `dbus-send` command.
 However, the implementation itself is quite
 well tested, so go ahead and start using it if you are not worried about someone or
 a malware grabbing the password in that brief window.

-The upcoming version in C (or maybe Rust?) will fix this known issue with the current
+The upcoming version in C/C++ will fix this known issue with the current version of
-version of the scripts.
+the scripts.

 ## Installation